agiledesign2/django-blog-post/README.md

 Features
 --------
-1. Basic User authorisation and registration
+1. Basic User authorisation and registration.
-2. Basic user permissions: admin, editor, normal.
+2. Basic User, Group permissions: admin, editor, normal.
-	- Editors can add posts, update/delete the existing ones for which they have suitable permissions/ownership.
+	- Editors: is a Group.
+User of this group can add posts, update/delete the existing posts for which they have permissions/ownership.
-	- admin is superuser as usual.
+	- admin: is superuser as usual.
+	- normal user can add comments and like posts
-3. Facebook comments
+3. Facebook comments.
-4. Tags
+4. Tags.
 5. Post History.
-6. Search, year/month archives
+6. Search, year/month archives.
 7. Sort by post author, category, tags.
-8. Basic REST API provided by Django REST framework (available at `/api`)
+8. Basic REST API provided by Django REST framework (available at `/api`).
-9. Contact us page (configurable)
+9. Contact us page (configurable).

 Planned Modules